 Unsubsidized Loans: The interest on this loan starts accruing the minute the money “goes out the door to the school,” and it continues to accrue, regardless of whether or not payments are made.
 These loans are not considered to be need-based (there are basic academic requirements, etc.), so they are open to all students who file FAFSA.

 Subsidized Loans: Interest is not charged on these loans during the in-school period but begins accruing only after the student graduates.
 Subsidized loans are offered to students based on demonstrated financial need.

-There are yearly and lifetime maximums for what students can borrow in Direct Stafford loans.
-Freshmen can qualify for up to $5,500 a year, sophomores up to $6,500 a year, and for junior and senior years that follow up to $7,500 a year.
-(There is also a lifetime cap, so check out the details on the Dept. of Ed. website.)
+There are yearly and lifetime maximums for what students can borrow in Direct Federal Loans.
+Freshmen can qualify for up to $5,500 a year, sophomores up to $6,500 a year, juniors and seniors up to $7,500 each year.
+(There’s also a lifetime cap, so check out the details on the Dept. of Ed. website.)

-Keep in mind: Most students are eligible to take out Federal Direct Stafford loans (check the Dept. of Ed. website for more info about Federal Loans), so it is recommended that these loans be considered and used first.
-Once they have been “tapped out” (because there are limits on their amounts), it is THEN that a student and family may want to consider Private Loan options.
+Note: Most students are eligible to take out Direct Federal Loans (check the Dept. of Ed. website for more info about Federal Loans), so it is recommended that these loans be considered and used first.
+Once they have been “tapped out” (because there are limits on their amounts), it is THEN that a student and family may want to consider private loan options.

 These are loans offered by private lenders, such as a local bank, a national bank, an online lender, or a credit union.

 Private Student Loans – Private student loans are in the name of the student, but typically require a cosigner since most students do not have established credit or sufficient income history that could qualify them for a loan.